At last, I’ve begun to learn more about the Farrells in the Family…

 Dad thought the Farrells had a sheep station in the Riverina and he remembered as a young boy on his tricycle when a snake came towards him.
 A Farrell uncle ‘saved’ him by throwing the snake in a tank.

 Dad met one man with two children one his age [i.e. born about 1924] and another three years older.
 Wife was a relative of [his Keys uncle] Hock’s [wife, who was "Annie" Dorothy Hume] he thinks.
 Was also a magician [as was his father Al Poe and adopted uncle Maurice Rooklyn], lived on the dole and had a Buick.
 Went over the new [Sydney] harbour bridge in their Buick.
 In general, didn’t get on with this family then.
-The Bridge was opened March 1932 so at this time Dad was with the Lyell family at this time.
+The Bridge was opened March 1932 and at this time Dad was with the Lyell family in Lane Cove.

 There were some tensions between Ivy Lyell and Dad’s natural family which the young teenage Noel may have reflected and may be the reason why he perceived his mother and sister Joyce’ contact with them as something they kept to themselves.
 By the age of 17, Noel had decided to get to know his natural family again starting with his mother.
 (Separate note) Lived in Rose Bay.